daniel-andersen/interactive-tabletop-project-ed_old_iphone/README.md

 Interactive Tabletop Project:ed
 ===============================

-Interactive Tabletop Project:ed is a framework for creating interactive, digital tabletop projects, focusing on board games with physical bricks.
+Interactive Tabletop Project:ed is a framework for creating interactive, digital tabletop projects, focusing mainly on board games with physical bricks.
 It thus combines interaction between physical bricks and a digital board projected from a mini projector connected to an iPhone.

-See photos and videos below from the [Dystopia project](https://github.com/black-knight/dystopia).
+See photos and videos below from the original [Dystopia project](https://github.com/black-knight/dystopia).

-(TODO - this README has been migrated from the Dystopia project and should be updated!)

 Description
 -----------